curvenote/jtex/README.md

 Usage: curvenote_template build [OPTIONS] TARGET_FOLDER CONTENT_PATH
                                 [TEMPLATE_PATH]
 Arguments:
+  CONTENT_PATH  Path to a folder with containing data and contentto render.
+                The folder should contain the following files:data.yml, main.tex, main.bib - along with any additional graphics assets [required]
-  TARGET_FOLDER    Local folder in which to construct the Latex assets.
+  OUTPUT_PATH   Path to a folder in which to construct the Latex assets.
 If
-                   TARGET exists itand all files will be removed and a new empty folder structure created  [required] CONTENT_PATH     Path to a folder with containing content to render.
-Folder shoud contain the following files:   - main.tex   - main.bib   - data.yaml Along with any additional graphics assets  [required]
+                OUTPUT_PATH exists itand all files will be removed and a new empty folder created  [required]
-  [TEMPLATE_PATH]  Path to a Curvenote compatible LaTeX template folder.
-This
-                   is intended for use with local Curvenote templates or in template development.Omitting this option will use the built in template.

 Options:
+  --template-path DIRECTORY  Path to a Curvenote compatible LaTeX template
+                             folder.This is intended for use with local Curvenote templates or in template
+                             development.Omitting this option will use the
+                             built in template.
   --lipsum / --no-lipsum     If specified will patch the document with
                              '\usepackage{lipsum}'.For use in template testing
                              where `example/content.tex` uses the lipsum
                              package.  [default: no-lipsum]
   --strict / --no-strict     If true, then missing required tagged content or
                              options will halt the process.  [default: no- strict]
-  --no-copy / --no-no-copy  If true, then image assets will not be copied into
+  --no-copy / --no-no-copy   If true, then image assets will not be copied
-                            the target folder.  [default: no-no-copy] --help                    Show this message and exit.
+                             into the target folder.  [default: no-no-copy] --help                     Show this message and exit.
 ```

 When exporting LaTeX from Curvenote's API custom environments and commands are included by default.
 These require certain packages to be loaded and definitions to be included in the final document. `build` will include these definition files and expect certain structure to be present in the `DocModel` when rendering.